runicscribe/worldbuilding-docs/dragonsbones/index.md

 Other continents/realms can be seen in the night sky, as black voids outlined in the glowing sea.
 Instead of a sun, there is some glowing entity (creature? chariot?) that drifts through the sky.

+### Haven-towns

+Drifting continents can cause people to be left behind from their native continent, intentially or not.
+Individuals generally gather together, forming diverse port-towns.